 Over 3 million people sustain whiplash injuries each year, and more than 50% of all diagnosed cases result in chronic pain.
-While whiplash is not a life threatening injury, it can result in disability so severe that it causes $30 billion in economic losses each year in the United States.
+While whiplash is not a life-threatening injury, it can result in disability so severe that it causes $30 billion in economic losses each year in the United States.
 Even though whiplash is a common injury after a car accident, whiplash claims are still met with scrutiny by insurance claims adjusters.
-When this occurs, accident victims need an experienced personal injury lawyer on their side to help them negotiate a fair settlement.
+When this occurs, accident victims need an experienced Round Rock Whiplash Lawyer on their side to help them negotiate a fair settlement.

 Symptoms of Whiplash